By Kaitlyn Ersek on Dec 1, 2022 10:15:00 AM

-It’s officially 2021, have you done a thorough review of your lawn fertilizer program from this year?
-And have you sat down with your agronomic advisors to discuss what tactics and tools need to be tweaked in order to make your 2021 lawn fertilizer program even better?
+It’s officially the end of 2022, have you done a thorough review of your lawn fertilizer program from this year?
+And have you sat down with your agronomic advisors to discuss what tactics and tools need to be tweaked in order to make your 2023 lawn fertilizer program even better?

-In this blog, we strategize about how to build your 2021 lawn fertilizer program.
+In this blog, we strategize how to build your 2023 lawn fertilizer program.
 Start reading the blog or click on the bookmarked links below to skip to the tip you need most!

-Below, is a video below that contains even more in-depth information that what is provided in the blog.
+Below, is a video that contains even more in-depth information than what is provided in the blog.
 If you are reading this blog via email, click here to access the video.

 - Did a specific product hurt, or help results?

 - Did you conduct soil tests?
 If so, what do those tests say about the soil and your current program?

 - Consider that bad results can even be a result of a previous application.